Avalance-sudo/-Network-Intrusion-Detection-Systems-SNORT-/README.md

 # Tools used

-Snort	Intrusion detection engine
+-Snort	Intrusion detection engine

-Nmap	Network scanning and testing
+-Nmap	Network scanning and testing

-Kali Linux	Attack simulation
+-Kali Linux	Attack simulation
-Ubuntu	Snort host / Detection system ifconfig	Interface discovery gedit	Config and rule editing
+-Ubuntu	Snort host / Detection system
+-ifconfig	Interface discovery
+-gedit	Config and rule editing

 # What is Snort?
 Snort is an opern sourece network intrusion detection and prevention systems that analyzes network traffic to identify malicious activites.